 Top 10 Sustainable Computing experts to follow

-Dr. Krishna Kant: A professor at George Mason University, Dr. Kant’s encompasses green and sustainable computing.
+Dr. Krishna Kant: A professor at George Mason University, Dr. Kant’s research encompasses green and sustainable computing.
 He particularly focuses on energy-efficient data center operations, covering areas from cooling techniques to workload management.

 Dr. Karin Strauss: A Senior Researcher at Microsoft Research, Strauss’s expertise lies in exploring sustainable data storage solutions.
-She has been involved in projects using DNA for data storage, promising both density and longevity minimal environmental impact.
+She has been involved in projects using DNA for data storage, promising both density and longevity with minimal environmental impact.

 Dr. Tajana Rosing: A professor at UC San Diego, Dr. Rosing has conducted significant research in energy efficiency and reliability for embedded, mobile, and data center systems.
 Her work addresses power management at various computing scales.